Henus321/mern-dashboard/README.md

 ![App logo](/frontend/public/logo192.png)

-Fullstack web app with authentication and ability to create or edit orders based on customers and products from database.
-You can edit your profile data and change avatar.
+Full-featured web application.
+You can create or edit orders based on customers and products from the database.
 Authentication provided by JWT and stored in cookies.
+User data is editable in the profile settings.

 This project deployed on render.com: [https://mern-dashboard.onrender.com/](https://mern-dashboard.onrender.com/)